rsonaniya/Rajat_Sonaniya_React_3_24th_April/README.md

 # React-Router-Dom v6 has been used in order to work with different Routes
 Home-Route: Rajat_Sonaniya_React_3_24th_April has been used in order to deploy the application on github pages

+## Deployment on GH-Pages

+the app has been deployed and live on the url: https://rsonaniya.github.io/Rajat_Sonaniya_React_3_24th_April

 ## Available Routes
 Homeroute/signup is used to display singup pages houroute/profile is used to display profile of signed up user